ahmedramadan01/Memory-Game/README.md

 3. You can click restar button to begain again.
 4. The best size to play the game not lower than 500px.

+## Credits
+me is the author of this project.